CNA-Tech/PKS-Ninja/LabGuides/Lab2-PksInstallationPhaseOne/readme.md

 3.1 Generate NSX-T Principal Identity certificate (You will need this for PKS Intallation)

 3.1.1 From the ControlCenter desktop, open putty and connect to `cli-vm`.
-When you open the ssh session it will attempt to connect to PKS, which has not been deployed yet so it will hang, hold down the `ctrl` or `cmd` key while you press `C` to return to the bash prompt and enter the following command:
+Enter the following command:

 ``` bash
 mkdir nsxt-pi-cert